skillrepos/copilot-hands-on/labs.md

 <!-- Instruct lab participants to leverage GitHub disussions found here: https://github.com/DaveOps30/copilot-hands-on/discussions -->
 <!-- Specifically reference the "Workshop Feedback & Suggestions" and "Workshop Issues" categories -->
 We are leveraging [**GitHub Discussions**](https://github.com/DaveOps30/copilot-hands-on/discussions) located in this repository for real time issue reporting, feedback and suggestions.
 - If you encounter any issues or need help, please post in the [`Workshop Issues` discussion category](https://github.com/DaveOps30/copilot-hands-on/discussions/categories/workshop-issues).
 Be sure to check the existing discussions to see if your question has already been answered.
+We also have several proctors in the room to help answer your questions and help with issues.
+Please raise your hand and we will help you.
 - If you have any feedback or suggestions for improvement, please let us know in the [`Workshop Feedback & Suggestions` discussion category](https://github.com/DaveOps30/copilot-hands-on/discussions/categories/workshop-feedback-suggestions).
 - When you encounter something you want to share, please post in the [`Show and Tell` discussion category](https://github.com/DaveOps30/copilot-hands-on/discussions/categories/show-and-tell).